CALCULATE YOUR SIP RETURNS

 2nd average, and subsequent average, is calculated as,

-The practice of taking prior values and current value together is called a smoothening technique which helps RSI become more accurate in technical analysis.
+The practice of taking prior values and current values together is called a smoothening technique, which helps RSI become more accurate in technical analysis.

-Wilder’s formula was as an improvement on calculating RS, which turned it into an oscillator that swings between ‘0’ and ‘100’ to indicate when the market is more volatile or less.
+Wilder’s formula was an improvement on calculating RS, which turned it into an oscillator that swings between ‘0’ and ‘100’ to indicate when the market is more volatile or less.
 RSI shows zero value when the Average Gain value equals zero.
-For example, on 14 days period, RSI zero is an indication that price movement has been lower for the period, and there is no gain to measure.
+For example, over a 14-day period, an RSI of zero indicates that prices have declined every day with no gains to measure.

 The default lookback period for RSI is 14.
 However, traders adjust the value to determine increased or decreased sensitivity.

 Remember, a smoothening effect will cause the RSI value to differ slightly.
-RSI calculated on a period of 250 will have more smoothening effect than RSI calculated on 30 periods.
+RSI calculated on a period of 250 will have more smoothing effect than RSI calculated on 30 periods.

 Let’s discuss RSI with an example,